mtralka/FLICKR-GeoSearch/README.md

 **Return Options**

     XLXS File
-    Flickr Photo Album- delimited at 500 photos, not all photos are uploadable to a user's album, time intensive due to API restrictions
+    Flickr Photo Album- not all photos are uploadable to a user's album, time intensive due to API restrictions

 **Using**